 One of the best preventative measures for stress is routine.
 Though occasional surprises can be pleasant detours from the mundane, our minds and bodies crave structure day to day.
 If the events of every day are left up in the air, unpredictable, and unreliable, most people don’t react well.
 Even if you see yourself as trailblazer and maverick, it’s always healthy to have a base structure that you can default to, even if the exact details of that schedule might shift.
 Part of your routine should plan for a well-balanced diet to keep your body nourished.
 Also be sure to put in some time for recreation and relaxation—especially for the mother of all relaxation, a healthy sleep schedule.

 How do you beat stress?
 What would you include in a stress management course for your workplace?
 Let us know in the comments!
-If you need us to help you build the perfect stress management eLearning course, talk to one of our staff on the custom solutions team.
+If you need us to help you build the perfect stress management eLearning course, talk to one of our staff on the custom solutions team or check out our Customizable Courseware.
 We’d be happy to help!